 But the intense scrutiny on the unsolved slayings sparked thousands of tips to the FBI.

-Now, nearly seven weeks later — with the community on edge and speculation swirling about who could commit such violence — police announced an arrest in Pennsylvania on Friday of a doctoral student in criminal justice.
+Then, nearly seven weeks later — with the community on edge and speculation swirling about who could commit such violence — police announced an arrest in Pennsylvania of a doctoral student in criminal justice.

-"This is not the end of this investigation," Latah County Prosecuting Attorney Bill Thompson said at a news conference announcing the arrest.
+"This is not the end of this investigation," Latah County Prosecuting Attorney Bill Thompson said at a news conference announcing the arrest in late December.
 "In fact, this is a new beginning."

 Here's a timeline of key moments in the case.